A Super City train has arrived at Praha hl,n

 The platforms/nastupiste that the trains depart from are out of sight at an upper level.

-The main train departure board is above the entrance to the passage way which leads from the mall to the part of the building used by the trains.
+One of the main train departure boards is above the entrance to the central passage way which leads from the mall area to the part of the building used by the trains.

 So people wait in front of it for the details of the train they will be taking to appear on the board, the time and other departure details are listed first, but the number of the platform / track that the train will be leaving is usually added separately.